-A mortgage for self-build is a specialist type of finance, so there isn’t a huge amount of information available online or from high street lenders.
+A mortgage for a self-build is a specialist type of finance, so there isn’t a huge amount of information available online or from high street lenders.
 Our advisors specialise in mortgages for self-build projects and can guide you through the process from start to finish.
 You can make an enquiry below to find out more about how we can help.Enquire Now

 What is a self-build mortgage?

 Funds for the build are released in stages simply because lenders want to reduce the risk attached to the loan.
-Lenders are able to lend whole mortgage amounts on properties that are already built as they have a tangible asset to sell if the mortgage isn’t repaid.
+Lenders are able to lend maximum mortgage amounts on properties that are already built as they have a tangible asset to sell if the mortgage isn’t repaid.
 Where a self-build is concerned, there isn’t a tangible asset as of yet, so lenders will lend throughout the build in intervals.
 This is to ensure the funds are spent accordingly and as agreed in your application.

 A self-build mortgage is not the same as development finance.
 Although they are similar in terms of funds being released in stages, development finance is used to fund projects of a much larger scale.
 Development finance is often used by developers with the aim of generating a profit, whether they’re building to sell or rent.
-A self-build mortgage is solely used to build a single dwelling, mainly for residential purposes.
+A self-build mortgage is solely used to build a single dwelling for residential purposes.

 At what stages are funds released?

 The stages at which funds are released largely depends on your self-build mortgage lender.
 Nonetheless, it’s common for lenders to release funds at the following stages:

 - Purchase of land